tocjpapi/Modern-African-Art/README.md

 ## Acknowledgment
 - [CJ](https://www.instagram.com/varmoux/)

-  this was written early in my carreer so its not responsive.
+  this was written early in my career so it's just decently responsive.